Parking-Master/Chip/README.md

 #### AI and voice host
 Since my Raspberry Pi Zero is too slow to run `node_characterai` or generate AI speech, I host those two things on a _different_ computer and let the pi easily access it.

+Like mentioned before, the "Host" computer will be any computer that is able to host the AI speech and text generation, while the "Client" will be the robot you are building that requests the speech and text generation (from your Host).

+##### Self hosting
 If you think your computer can handle everything on it's own, go to Chip.js line 36 and change "YOUR_HOST_IP to "localhost".

+Then go to [Finishing the project](#finishing-the-project) when you're done.

+##### Seperate hosting
 If you would like to run on two seperate computers, upload the Host.js file to the host computer and run:
 ```bash
 $ node Host.js